-It is clear and logically follows that when God said, ‘Let there be light’ in verse 3 above, it was the light of the sun, which God had previously withheld, or caused by some other means to be blocked, from reaching the earth’s surface in His global tohuw and bohuw judgement.
+It is clear and logically follows that when God said, ‘Let there be light’ in verse 3 above, it was the light of the sun, which God had previously withheld from reaching the earth’s surface when it became shrouded in darkness in God’s global tohuw and bohuw judgement.
 We know for certain that the sun had already been created in the beginning (Genesis 1:1), along with the rest of the heavens, and this was many millions of years before God reintroduced the light (of the sun) as described in the verses above.

-Please understand that there can not be the first 24 hour day of evening and morning without the light of the sun, and it is impossible for the earth to hang and rotate by itself in the universe without the gravitational pull of the sun.
-Since, Young Earth Creationism (YEC) believes that it was not until the fourth day that God created the sun, it becomes a huge problem for YEC to explain how there can be the first 24 hours of day and night without the sun.
-In order to get over this dilemma, YEC teaches that it was the light of the Holy Spirit which shone on the earth for the first three 24 hour days of the six-day creation week.
-Of course, anything is possible with God, but we find the YEC explanation not only unscriptural, but also totally illogical and ridiculous.
+Please understand that there could not have been the first 24-hour day of evening and morning without the light of the sun, and it is impossible for the earth to hang and rotate by itself in the universe without the gravitational pull of the sun.
+Since, Young Earth Creationism (YEC) believes that it was not until the fourth day that God created the sun, it becomes a huge problem for YEC to explain how there could have been the first 24 hours of day and night without the sun.
+In order to get over this dilemma, YEC teaches that it was the light of the Holy Spirit which shone on the earth for the first three 24-hour days of the six-day creation week.
+Of course, anything is possible with God, but we find the YEC explanation not only unscriptural, but also totally illogical.
 It further invites derision and unbelief in the Word of God from educational establishments and scientists.